 DISCUSSION

-In this study, the antioxidant activity and partial oil characterization of irvingia gabonensis were studied and evaluated.
+In this study, the antioxidant activity and partial oil characterization of Irvingia gabonensis were studied and evaluated.
 The investigation of the antioxidant activity was carried out using ferric reducing antioxidant power, nitric oxide scavenging, superoxide scavenging, ABTS scavenging assay.
-And the result gotten was compared to a similar research (Efosa et al 2016) on antioxidant activity of irvingia gabonensis using DPPH activity, Reducing power (RP) and total phenolic compound assay and it was observed that that African mango seed has strong antioxidant activity in both researches and is effective in reducing oxidative stress.
+And the result gotten was compared to similar research (Efosa et al 2016) on antioxidant activity of Irvingia gabonensis using DPPH activity, Reducing power (RP) and total phenolic compound assay and it was observed that that African mango seed has strong antioxidant activity in both researches and is effective in reducing oxidative stress.

 However, further investigation was carried out on the oil extract of African mango seed and the oil was proved to be edible and could be a potential source of vegetable oil.
 The research was carried out to study the chemical and physical characteristics of the oil extract and the result revealed that African mango seed contained higher Free Fatty acid (%), higher Acid value (%), lower Peroxide value, higher Saponification value, lower Iodine value, lower cloud point, lower flash point, lower melting/ freezing point, in comparison with a similar research (Okonkwo et al, 2014) on the physical and chemical characteristics of african mango seed oil extract.